 Merit Systems Protection Board.

-The U.S. Merit Systems Protection Board (MSPB or Board) is updating its research agenda and seeks suggestions about possible topics of study.
+The U.S. Merit Systems Protection Board (MSPB) is updating its research agenda and seeks suggestions about possible topics of study.

 Start Further Info

 Doug Nierle at (202) 254-4516; or James Tsugawa at (202) 254-4506; or email email@example.com.